angadmaan/cybersecurity-learning/tryhackme/intro-to-cyber.md

 - Ethical Hackers
 - Red Team Analyst

-Goal: Discover and report security flaws so organizations can fix them.
+Goal: To Discover and report security flaws so organizations can fix them.

 ---